OAT and Outcomes

-On this webinar, to be held on February 27, the SAMHSA SOAR TA Center will present its 2017 Outcomes and highlight incredible successes from across the country.
+On this webinar, held on February 27, the SAMHSA SOAR TA Center presented its 2017 Outcomes and highlighted incredible successes from across the country.

 This webinar, held on May 18, 2016, reviewed the features of the updated Online Application Tracking (OAT) system.

 In this webinar, held on February 24, 2016, the SAMHSA SOAR TA Center shared results from the 2015 SOAR Outcomes Summary.